sebastiansulinski/laravel-routes/README.md

 app/Http/Routes/ModelBindings
 ```

-Inside the directory create a class corresponding to the model you are trying to define bindings for - for instance, if you had a `Blog` model on which you'd like to define two bindings - one for `id` and the other for the `slug`
+Inside this directory create a class corresponding to the model you are trying to define bindings for - for instance, if you had a `Blog` model on which you'd like to define two bindings - one for `blog_id` and the other for the `blog_slug`

 ```
 app('router')->get('blog/{blog_id}', 'BlogController@edit');